TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-4.md

         └── retail.template
 ```

-Angular modules can typically be is split into three main parts: controllers, services, and templates.
+Angular modules can typically be split into three main parts: controllers, services, and templates.
 Templates contain the HTML code shown to the user.
 Controllers are JS files that define dynamic content displayed by the templates through `$scope` variables.
 Services are helper JS files typically used to define classes, contact external APIs, etc.

 ### Full Application Definition